Darlie

-Darlie (originally known as Darkie) is an oral care brand owned and manufactured by the Hawley & Hazel Company with focus on Chinese and Southeast Asian markets.
-The company is headquartered in Hong Kong with manufacturing facilities in Zhongshan.
-The name, logo, and brand-mascot of the company have been the subject of ongoing controversy regarding racial stereotyping.
+Darlie (formerly Darkie) is an oral care brand owned and manufactured by the Hawley & Hazel Company with focus on Asian Markets.
+The company is headquartered in Taiwan with manufacturing facilities in Songshan District, Taipei.

 History

 The brand was launched as Darkie in Shanghai in the 1930s.
 Colgate-Palmolive acquired 50% equity in Hawley & Hazel in 1985.
 After the entry of Colgate-Palmolive, the brand continued to be sold in several Asian countries, including Taiwan, China, Indonesia, Malaysia, Singapore, Vietnam and Thailand.
 Colgate-Palmolive announced the brand would not be sold outside of Asia.
-Darkie experienced an increase in popularity and notoriety in 2004 after the toothpaste, along with other racially-charged name brands, were featured in mock-advertisements contained in the mockumentary C.S.A.: The Confederate States of America.
+Darkie experienced an increase in popularity and notoriety in 2004 after the toothpaste, along with other racist name brands, were featured in mock-advertisements contained in the mockumentary C.S.A.: The Confederate States of America.
 It was depicted as a fictional brand that is popular in the alternative history of the film; the final credits reveal that it, along with most of the other brands advertised, were at one time genuine products.

 Naming

-Hawley & Hazel marketed Darkie toothpaste using a parody of American minstrel performer Al Jolson (who had become popular for his blackface performances), as its logo and brand identification.
-"Darky," (or "darkie"), is a term that can be used as an ethnic slur for black people.
+The Chinese name of the brand was 黑人牙膏 (hēirén yágāo), Black Person Toothpaste.
+The English name "Darky," (or "Darkie"), is a term that can be used as a racial slur for Black people.
 The packaging featured an image of a wide-eyed white man in blackface, wearing a top hat, monocle, and bow-tie, an image closely associated with minstrel shows.

 In 1985, when Colgate-Palmolive acquired 50% of Hawley & Hazel, controversy erupted over the brand in the United States, to which Colgate-Palmolive CEO Ruben Mark responded by issuing an apology.
 He changed the English name of the toothpaste to "Darlie" in 1989, and altered the image on the packaging to show a racially ambiguous face in a top hat.
-The Chinese name of the brand, "黑人牙膏" (English: "Black Person Toothpaste"), however, remained the same and a Chinese-language advertising campaign reassured customers that "Black Person Toothpaste is still Black Person Toothpaste".
+The Chinese name remained the same and a Chinese-language advertising campaign reassured customers that "Black Person Toothpaste is still Black Person Toothpaste".

 On June 19, 2020, following the murder of George Floyd and subsequent protests, Colgate-Palmolive announced it would work with Hawley & Hazel "...to review and further evolve all aspects" of the Darlie brand, including the brand name.
 At the time of the announcement, the Chinese name of Darlie was unchanged (still "黑人牙膏").
 The announcement followed similar announcements made by PepsiCo–Quaker Oats (Aunt Jemima) and Mars, Incorporated (Uncle Ben's) for their respective brands.
-In November 2020, the blackface imagery of the brand remained unchanged.

-On December 14, 2021, Hawley & Hazel announced the Chinese name of the brand will be changed from "黑人牙膏" ("Black Person Toothpaste") to "好來" ("Haolai") starting in March 2022, aligning it with the subsidiary company's name.
+On December 14, 2021, Hawley & Hazel announced the Chinese name of the brand will be changed from "黑人牙膏" ("Black Person Toothpaste") to "好來" ("Hawley / Good things will come") starting in March 2022, aligning it with the subsidiary company's name.